benjystanton/benjystanton.github.io/_posts/2018-11-08-sids-words.md

 title: Sid’s words
 categories: nablopomo
 excerpt: A list of our 2 year old's unique words.
-image: sid-mirror-techniquest.jpg
+image: "sid-mirror-techniquest.jpg"
-alt-text: A toddler looks at his distorted reflection in a round mirror.
+alt-text: "A toddler looks at his distorted reflection in a round mirror."
 ---

 <p class="lede">Our 2 year old has a unique language.
 I’ve made a note of the most common words he uses, so we can remember them after he stops.</p>